 What are the best inks and papers for sheen?

 While new inks are coming out all of the time that are “sheen monsters”, there are definitely some that belong in the Sheen Hall Of Fame.
-For example, Organics Studio Walden Pond is famous for how easily it sheens.
+For example, Organics Studio Nitrogen is famous for how easily it sheens.
 It’s actually hard to tell what the real color of the ink is.
 If you want almost guaranteed sheen, this might be a good ink to start with.
 J. Herbin Emerald of Chivor 1670 is also a great ink with lots of sheen (used in these examples).
 Of course, inks that sheen are in no short supply, so I highly suggest doing a bit of research to figure out which ones you like the look of.
 If you want to experiment without committing to an entire bottle of ink, you can buy ink samples of some of your favorites from your preferred online pen retailer to see which you like best.

 As for paper, the current hands-down favorite is a Japanese paper called Tomoe River (used in some of these photos).
 If your ink won’t sheen on this paper, chances are it won’t sheen at all.
 I’ve had mixed luck with most other papers.
 Some papers will show sheen with a splat, but not with writing.
 Others will not show any sheen at all.
 If you want guaranteed sheen, get some Tomoe River.